PAX Manual

 Refers to a SECTION defined by DEFSECTION.

-SECTION is not EXPORTABLE-LOCATIVE-TYPE-P.
+SECTION is EXPORTABLE-LOCATIVE-TYPE-P but not exported by

 - [locative] GLOSSARY-TERM

-Refers to a GLOSSARY-TERM defined by
+Refers to a GLOSSARY-TERM defined by DEFINE-GLOSSARY-TERM.

-GLOSSARY-TERM is not EXPORTABLE-LOCATIVE-TYPE-P.
+GLOSSARY-TERM is EXPORTABLE-LOCATIVE-TYPE-P but not exported by

 - [locative] DISLOCATED